arcstur/iol2024-website/content/where.md

 </div>

 Please remember that spots are limited for each of the three options.
-Please fill in <strong><a href="https://docs.google.com/forms/d/1_hT5HnDZL2Jpztv4tp21F_bCYtos6ZWPAHS-xjhib4A/edit?usp=drivesdk">this form</a></strong> to register your preference.
+Please fill in <strong><a href="https://docs.google.com/forms/d/1_hT5HnDZL2Jpztv4tp21F_bCYtos6ZWPAHS-xjhib4A/edit?usp=drivesdk">this form</a></strong> to register your preference until July 16.